Helping to make the healthier choice easier

 The CGF is thrilled to be collaborating with such a diverse range of stakeholders to identify which interventions will help consumers make healthier choices and welcomes others to join this unprecedented coalition.
 This is the power of The Consumer Goods Forum and its commitment to implementing positive change.

-To get involved in Collaboration for Healthier Lives UK or any of the other CHL initiatives, please contact the CGF’s Health & Wellness team at email@example.com by replying to this email.
+To get involved in Collaboration for Healthier Lives UK or any of the other CHL initiatives, please contact the CGF’s Collaboration for Healthier Lives team at firstname.lastname@example.org by replying to this email.

 Now more than ever, healthy, and sustainable diets are at the forefront of business and public agendas and have become an urgent priority for communities across the globe.